PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_inifile.md

 [#Chraibi2011]: http://aimsciences.org/journals/displayPaper.jsp?paperID=6440 "Chraibi el al. Force-based models of pedestrian dynamics.
 Pages: 425 - 442, Volume 6, Issue 3, September 2011"

-### Agent's parameter (in general)
+### Agent's Parameter (in general)

 The *agent parameters* are mostly identical for all models.
 Exceptions will be mentioned explicitly.

 The parameters that can be specified in this section are Gauss distributed (default value are given).

-#### Desired speed
+#### Desired Speed

 - `<v0 mu="1.2" sigma="0.0" />`
     - Desired speed
     - Unit: m/s
 - `<v0_upstairs mu="0.6" sigma="0.167" />`
     - Desired speed upstairs
     - Unit: m/s
 - `<v0_downstairs mu="0.6" sigma="0.188" />`
     - Desired speed downstairs
     - Unit: m/s
 - `<escalator_upstairs mu="0.6" sigma="0.0" />`
     - Desired speed of agents on escalators upstairs
     - Unit: m/s
 - `<escalator_downstairs mu="0.6" sigma="0.0" />`
     - Speed of agents on escalators downstairs
     - Unit: m/s

 The reduced speed on stairs (up) is according to Tab 1 in [Burghardt2014][#Burghardt2014].